 As with other heart conditions, it is also important to lead a heart-healthy lifestyle after any procedures are performed to ensure that your heart remains as healthy as possible and to prevent any further issues from developing.

-While heart failure cannot always be reversed, there are some definite steps that you can take in order to improve your symptoms and lead a normal life.
+While heart disease or failure cannot always be reversed, there are some definite steps that you can take in order to improve your symptoms and lead a normal life.
 This will involve lifestyle changes such as:

-When it comes to the heart, prevention is key.
+When it comes to the heart disease, prevention is key.
 Even if you have not been diagnosed with heart failure, these are important ways in which you can prevent the development of any heart-related conditions.
 Early detection is also important, so do not hesitate to visit a cardiologist if you suspect that you are currently suffering from heart failure or are susceptible to developing heart failure in the future.